NikolaosKC/Cineschedule/README.md

-The Cineschedule website is a peculiar beast that encounters various complications depending on how it is ran.
+The Cineschedule website is a peculiar beast that used to encounter various complications depending on how it is ran, but it should be fine now.
 Two separate versions of the website are available:
-	1. [NOT RECOMMENDED] A server version, found in a folder labelled "Server" on the main branch, designed to be run exclusively on a server, even a local one, and written with far less copy-pasted code.
+	1. A server version, found in a folder labelled "Server" on the main branch, designed to be run exclusively on a server, even a local one, and written with far less copy-pasted code.
-	2. [RECOMMENDED] A local version, found in a folder labelled "Local" on the main branch, designed to be run locally from one's device and written with far more copy-pasted code.
+	2. A local version, found in a folder labelled "Local" on the main branch, designed to be run locally from one's device and written with far more copy-pasted code.
 Can also be ran on a server for wider browser support.

 1a.
 	The server version will not function directly from one's device, no matter what browser.
-	There is firm dependence on a JQuery method known as .load().
-	This method is used to include/import other HTML files within other HTML files.
+	It depends on a JQuery method known as .load(), which includes/imports other HTML files within other HTML files.
-	In my case, I used this method to include the file for the navbar and footer on all other pages.
+	I used this method to include the file for the navbar and footer on all other pages.
-	This method is blocked when running locally, causing pages to lose CSS and Bootstrap designs.
+	This method is blocked when running locally, so the navbar/footer file becomes inaccessible.
+	This also means pages lose CSS and Bootstrap designs.
-	This is because all links to those designs are found only in the navbar/footer file in an attempt to cut down on code bloat.
+	This is because all links to those designs are found only in the navbar/footer file, which is blocked, in an attempt to cut down on code bloat.
-	Because .load() is blocked locally, the navbar/footer file becomes inaccessible.

 1bi.
-	A server method is recommended for this version, even if its performance, particularly regarding the navbar and footer as those are imported from other files, is slow and unstable.
+	A server method is recommended for this version.
+	Its performance has been significantly improved by removing JavaScript and JQuery connections from the navbar/footer file and inserting them in all other files.
-	This is not only because .load() can function through a server, allowing the navbar/footer file and its contents to be accessible.
+	.load() can function through a server, allowing the navbar/footer file and its contents to be accessible.
-	It is also because no matter what storage form is used, whether localStorage or cookies (see 2ai), its contents can be found across all pages on any browser.
+	Additionally, no matter what storage form is used, whether localStorage or cookies (see 2ai), saved contents can be found across all pages on any browser.

 1bii.
 	In my case, I used a local server.